qtproject/pyside-pyside-setup/sources/pyside6/doc/extras/QtDesigner.QPyDesignerCustomWidgetCollection.rst

 .. py:staticmethod:: QPyDesignerCustomWidgetCollection.registerCustomWidget(type[, xml=""[, tool_tip=""[, icon=""[, group=""[container=False]]]]])

-   Registers an instance of a Python-implemented QWidget by type with Qt Designer.
+   Registers an instance of a Python-implemented QWidget by type with *Qt Widgets Designer*.

    The optional keyword arguments correspond to the getters of `QDesignerCustomWidgetInterface`_ :